 - Rigid polystyrene lids for those containers.
 The containers are marked with a #6 inside three chasing arrows.

 Minneapolis Environmental Health has determined the product exemptions will end April 22, 2019.

-By ending the exemptions in 2019, businesses have time to use up existing inventory and work with suppliers to purchase products that meet the Green To Go requirements.
+By ending the exemptions in 2019, businesses have time to use up existing inventory.
+Business also have time to work with suppliers to purchase products that meet Green To Go requirements.
 This approach is consistent with the educational approach used when the Green To Go ordinance was amended in 2014.

 Green To Go flyers